[Estimated time to read: 4 minutes]

 They also often skirt around any responsibility to explain their decisions and total costs in simple, non-opaque terms.

 All they really have to do is provide an easy to use portal for the advisers to print off fancy-looking valuations and, offshore, pay those advisers handsome commissions too.

 With a total expense ratio of up to 3%, these DFMs can torpedo an individual’s investments; underperforming the markets and landing the individual investor with another layer of costs.

 There are other passive based DFMs which add significant value and perform the task of managing complex portfolios efficiently.
 The investor benefits from economies of scale on trades and management tasks as well as necessary technical expertise such as hedging and re-balancing.

 Discretionary Fund Managers, can cost more than they are worth and some are truly relics of the ‘Lost World’ of modern investing.

 Check out our independent reviews to gain an insight into which DFMs might be worth investigating further.

-If your investments are held with any of the DFMs reviewed, we recommend you take advantage of our free, no obligation X-ray analysis.
+If your investments are held with any of the DFMs reviewed, we recommend you get a X-ray Review.